yurasong/yurasong.github.io/index.md

 ## Background

-- Born in South Korea and studied in Korea and USA.
+I am a cancer biologist and bioinformatician, who is interested in understanding the secrets beneath cancer, especially squamous cell carcinoma and adenocarcinoma.
+Also, I am the one who is brave to dive into the unknown new world, and who could enjoy the adventure to find the new way who have not never tried.

-- Currently in Bruxelles, as a PhD student in laboratory of cancer and Stem cells
+Currently I am in Belgium, as a PhD student having a role of full-bioinformatician.

-- Half wet-lab and half dried lab but decided to concentrate on computational biology
-- Population genomics > cancer biology > bioinformatician who is willing to reveal the genomic landscape underneath cancer
-- Brave to dive into new world
-- Music and crossfit besides
+I have various base of biology due to the several in-field experiences, especially population genomics, functional genomics, oncology, molecular biology and computational biology.
+These days, mainly I am interested in understanding the mechanism of cancer genomic landscape and designing the new medicines for cancer treatment.

+I was half wet-lab and half dry-lab until my Master, however, I decided to concentrate on bioinformatics rather than keeping experiments.
+When I started my PhD, all of my interests are all related to more computational rather than experimental and I would like to keep continuing finding the answers for my interests.

 ## Interest

-*   Understanding of genomic landscape underneath squamous cell carcinoma (SCC)
+*   Understanding of genomic landscape underneath squamous cell carcinoma (SCC) and adenocarcinoma (ADC)
 *   Interpretation of chromatin and transcriptomic landscape regulating cancer mechanism
 *   Development of Next-Generation Sequencing (NGS) panel for colorectal cancer